Fix Not Enough Space to Install macOS Sequoia 15

 When your Mac throws the "not enough space to install macOS Sequoia" error, follow these steps:

-• Use 4DDiG Duplicate File Deleter: This tool quickly scans and deletes duplicate files, freeing up substantial space for the update.
+Use 4DDiG Mac Cleaner: This tool quickly scans and deletes duplicate files and system caches, freeing up substantial space for the update.

 Following these steps should resolve the not enough space to install macOS Sequoia Macbook Pro and ensure a smooth update process.